Protect Your Health As You Grow Older

 - Plan your route and drive on streets you know

-Just like physical activity is good for your body, activities that challenge your mind can help prevent memory loss and keep your brain healthy.
+Just like physical activity is good for your body, activities that challenge your mind can help keep your brain healthy.

 As you get older, it's important to: